-Teaching and learning has always been a challenge.
-This year it feels more challenging than ever.
-Amid all the confusion and frustration, it is refreshing to know that the faculty at Saint Leo are meeting the challenge head on with great strategies, best practices, and innovative use of teaching tools to make the best of a difficult situation.
+Every semester, faculty members at Saint Leo are meeting the challenges of teaching and learning by using great strategies, best practices, and innovative teaching tools to help our students reach their highest potential.
 The Faculty Spotlight will showcase some of the great teaching that is happening at Saint Leo.

 In this, the first edition of the Faculty Spotlight, we’ll discover the connection between authentic assessments and the culture in a classroom.
 Faculty who challenge their students to meet practical challenges with innovative solutions can also lay the foundation for a culture where critical thinking and problem solving are paired with communication and respect between students, their peers, and their professor.
 Dr. Kenny Embry, Associate Professor of Communication Management, uses these strategies in his communications courses.
 He brings to life a teaching philosophy where critical thinking skills, relationships, and a willingness to seek clarification are paramount.